Burakzgen/2DMoveControls/README.md

-# 2DMoveControls
+# Basic Level Movement Methods

 This is where I make notes to myself.
-A study of Unity basic movement methods.
+A study of Unity 2D basic movement methods.

+#Transform Position
+#Rigidbody2D